 Gastric bypass surgery involves your stomach and small bowel.
 It doesn’t change the length of your colon.
 You may need to drink smaller amounts, more slowly.
 You’ll need to complete the entire bowel prep, it may just take longer time to complete it.

-Please consult your nephrologist before scheduling to get instructions that are specific to you.
-In general, dialysis patients take the Golytely bowel prep and have the procedure on the same day as their dialysis (colonoscopy in AM, dialysis in PM).
+Please consult your nephrologist prior to scheduling to get instructions that are specific to you.
+In general, dialysis patients take the Golytely bowel prep and have the procedure same day of their dialysis (colonoscopy in AM, dialysis in PM).

 If you can pour it in a glass and you can see through it, it’s considered "clear liquid."

-No, you must have an adult with you when you check in.
+No, you must have an adult with you at time of procedure check in.
 Your responsible adult must remain in the endoscopy center during your procedure and then drive you home.
-You can’t drive a vehicle after your procedure for the rest of the day.
+You can’t drive a vehicle after your procedure the rest of the day.

 Advertisement